Downer

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Downer's median income among taxpayers is $63,279.
-The average income in Downer during this period was $78,225.
+In AreaSearch's latest postcode level ATO data released for financial year ended June 2023, Downer suburb had a median income among taxpayers of $63,279 and an average of $78,225.
 Nationally, these figures are high compared to the Australian Capital Territory's median of $72,206 and average of $85,981.
-Using Wage Price Index growth of 9.26% since financial year 2023, current estimates for Downer would be approximately $69,139 (median) and $85,469 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Downer rank highly nationally, between the 81st and 87th percentiles.
-The earnings profile shows that 31.1% of residents earn $1,500 - $2,999 weekly, consistent with broader trends across the region where 34.3% fall into this category.
+Considering Wage Price Index growth of 9.26% since financial year ended June 2023, current estimates for Downer would be approximately $69,139 (median) and $85,469 (average) by September 2025.
+According to Australian Bureau of Statistics Census data from 2021, household, family, and personal incomes in Downer rank highly nationally, between the 81st and 87th percentiles.
+The earnings profile shows that 31.1% of residents earn between $1,500 and $2,999 weekly, which is consistent with broader trends across the region where 34.3% fall into this category.
 Notably, 37.3% of Downer residents exceed $3,000 weekly earnings, indicating strong purchasing power within the community.
-Housing expenses account for 14.7% of income, and residents rank highly in disposable income at the 82nd percentile nationally.
+Housing expenses account for 14.7% of income, and residents rank in the 82nd percentile for disposable income.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income